paperManu/splash/CONTRIBUTING.md

-CONTRIBUTING
+Contributing
 ============

 Repositories
 ------------

-Two repositories are used to host Splash source code:
-* [A Gitlab repository](https://gitlab.com/sat-metalab/splash) which is our working place, used internally at the SAT-Metalab,
-* [A Github repository](https://github.com/sat-metalab/splash) which is used as a public repository, and is a mirror of the Gitlab one.
+The main repository for Splash is located on [Gitlab](https://gitlab.com/sat-metalab/splash).
+Another repository exists on [Github](https://github.com/papermanu/splash) on the account of the lead developer.

 Coding style